withcenter/x-vue/README.md

   - `this.$store.state.user` can be used but must be read only.
   - `this.$store.commit('user', userModel)` to update user model data.
 To login, logout, refresh.
+  - One thing to remember is that the Vuex store must not have logic inside.

 - The parent must import and enable `vue-router` module, so `x-vue` can use to navigate inside.